exasol/bucketfs-python/doc/changes/unreleased.md

 - Update actions/setup-python from `v2` to `v5`
 - Added build system section to project `pyproject.toml`
 - Restructure internals of bucketfs package
+- Updated the SLC base flavour to python3.10